-I was saved when I was thirteen years old by believing in Jesus as my Savior, dying for my sins on the cross.
+I was saved when I was thirteen years old by believing in Jesus as my Savior who died for my sins on the cross.
 I then prayed with my Sunday school teacher, asking Jesus to come into my life.
 Five years later I went to college and began attending a Bible church.
-It was very serious about theology and learning the Bible.
-That’s where I was taught the church doctrine of the Trinity.
-I believed that for the next twenty years.
+It was very serious about learning theology and the Bible.
+That’s where I was taught the doctrine of the Trinity–that God is three Persons and Jesus is one of them.
+I believed this for the next twenty years.
 But that had nothing to do with me being a “born-again Christian.”
-Believing in Jesus as my Savior and making him Lord of my life is what caused God to make me a child of God, and that’s what keeps me that way.
+Believing in Jesus Christ as my risen Savior and making him Lord of my life is what caused God to make me a child of God, and that’s what keeps me that way.

-One day I was reading Jesus’ Olivet Discourse in Matthew 24.
-I knew the text well because I specialized in the study of Bible prophecy.
-Then I read a much beloved text of mine, in which Jesus said about his future second coming, “But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone” (Matthew 24.36; cf. Mark 13.32).
+Then one day I was alone in my office, studying Jesus’ Olivet Discourse in Matthew 24.
+I knew the text well since I had specialized in studying Bible prophecy ever since my college days.
+I read a much beloved text of mine in which Jesus said of his future second coming, “But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone” (Matthew 24.36; cf. Mark 13.32).
 At that moment a light went on inside of me.
-But before I tell you about it, I need to explain about belief in “the deity of Christ.”
+But before I tell about it, I need to explain about belief in “the deity of Christ.”

+It was a decision that would change my life forever.
 I knew very well what I was getting myself into.
-By investigating this issue, I would be questioning the deity of Christ.
-But this was as plain to me as anything could possibly be, that I believed something I was taught which made Jesus look like a liar.
+By deciding to investigate this issue, I would be questioning the deity of Christ.
+But what I had discovered was as plain to me as anything could possibly be.
+It was that I had believed something that I was taught which made Jesus look like a liar.

-It launched me into what I call “my quest for the real Jesus.”
+This endeavor launched me into what I call “my quest for the real Jesus.”
 At first, I thought what is most important is what Jesus said about himself.
 Did he say he was God?
 So, I bought a red letter Bible (Jesus’ sayings are in red).
-I read only Jesus’ sayings and concluded that he never identifies himself therein as God.
-I already knew the main text Christians cite in asserting that Jesus said he is God.
+I read only Jesus’ sayings.
+I concluded that he never identifies himself therein as God.
+I already knew the main text some Christians cite in their assertion that Jesus said he is God.
 It’s John 10.30, “I and the Father are one.”
-I said to myself, “if that’s the best they have to offer from scripture that Jesus is God, I’m on the right track in inquiring about this matter.”
+I said to myself, “if that’s the best they have to offer from scripture that Jesus is God, I’m on the right track in inquiring about this.”

-To me, the best New Testament example of the proclamation of the gospel of Jesus Christ is when he told Nicodemus he needed to be born again (John 3.3-5).
-Jesus then explained how such a spiritual birth would happen.
+My favorite New Testament example of the proclamation of the good news (gospel) about Jesus is when he told Nicodemus he needed to be born again (John 3.3-5).
+Jesus explained how such a spiritual birth would occur.
 He said Nicodemus needed to believe in “the Son of man,” referring to himself (cf. Daniel 7.13-14) being “lifted up” (John 3.14), that is, lifted up on a cross and dying for Nicodemus’ sins.
 Jesus compared it to Moses lifting up the bronze serpent on his staff and the Hebrew people looking at it to be healed of their poisonous snake bites (Numbers 21.4-9).
 Jesus said the result would be that Nicodemus would have “eternal life” (v.
-15), which must be synonymous with seeing and entering the kingdom of God (vv.
+15).
+I believed this is synonymous with seeing and entering the kingdom of God (vv.
 3, 5).
-Then Jesus proclaimed my favorite verse in the Bible by saying, “For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life” (v.
-16).
-There nothing in any of this narrative in which Jesus proclaimed himself as being God, much less that Nicodemus must believe that in order to enter the kingdom of God and thereby receive eternal life.
-By the way, isn’t it interesting that only two people–Joseph of Arimathea and Nicodemus, thus none of Jesus’ apostles–got permission from Governor Pilate to take Jesus’ body that was lifted up on the cross and buried it in the tomb (John 19.38-42).

 Harner’s article (“Qualitative Anarthrous Predicate Nouns: Mark 15:39 and John 1:1,” JBL 92 ) was somewhat of a rebuttal to C.C.
 Colwell’s article published in the same journal forty years prior (“A Definite Rule for the Use of the Article in the Greek New Testament,” JBL 52 ), which latter many cited to suport that John 1.1c calls Jesus “God.”
 I was convinced that Colwell was wrong and Harner was right.

 But I had one more obstacle to overcome–Thomas’ confession in John 20.28.
-Does Thomas therein call Jesus “God.”
+The question is, Does Thomas therein call Jesus “God”?
 Sometime later, I was reading Rudolf Bultmann’s commentary on the Gospel of John and I came to his remark on this text.
-He compared it to Jesus’ interaction with Thomas and Philip only a few days earlier and recorded only in this gospel, in John 14.
+He compared it to Jesus’ interaction with Thomas and Philip only a few days earlier which is recorded only in this gospel, in John 14.

 That scene is the Last Supper.
 Jesus informs his apostles that he is about to leave them and go to his “Father’s house” (John 14.2).
-He refers to his imminent ascension into heaven following his death and resurrection.
-Thomas said to Jesus that he did not know where Jesus was going or the way there (v.
+He refers to his ascension into heaven following his imminent death and resurrection.
+Thomas said to Jesus that he did not know where Jesus was going, nor did he know the way there (v.
 5).
-Jesus then made his famous pronouncement, that he is the way, truth, life, and “no one comes to the Father except through me” (v.
+Jesus then made his famous pronouncement, that he is the way, the truth, and the life, and that “no one comes to the Father except through me” (v.
 6).
 Philip then interjected, “Lord, show us the Father, and we will be satisfied” (v.
 8).
 Then we read, “Jesus said to him, ‘Have I been with you all this time, Philip, and you still do not know me?
 Whoever has seen me has seen the Father.
 How can you say, “Show us the Father”?
 Do you not believe that I am in the Father and the Father is in me'” (v.
 9).

 I was amazed that Bultmann made this connection, which I thought was so insightful, yet he did not explain anything about it.
 To me it was obvious that when Thomas said to the risen Jesus days later, “my Lord and my God,” he meant that he was recalling Jesus’ teaching to him and Philip, “Whoever has seen me has seen the Father.”
 Thus, Thomas meant that he now understood that God the Father indeed had raised Jesus from the dead and that the Father indwelt Jesus.
 So, Thomas was calling Jesus “my Lord” and recognizing “my God (the Father)” indwelling Jesus.
 Thomas therefore was not at all identifying Jesus as “God.”

-Through this period of almost thirty years of my quest for the real Jesus, I estimate that I read about 1,000 volumes on whether or not Jesus is God.
-That took a lot of work, a lot of determination, especially since I did not have easy access to the right sources, nor did I have others to assist me.
+Throughout this period of almost thirty years of my quest for the real Jesus, I estimate that I read about 1,000 volumes on whether or not Jesus is God.
+That took a lot of work and a lot of determination, especially since I did not have easy access to the right sources, nor did I have others assisting me.

 Also, during this time, I wrote a 600-page book about it entitled The Restitution of Jesus Christ.
-In this book, I present Jesus as everything the post-apostolic, institutional church has proclaimed about Jesus–his virgin birth, miracles, atoning death, resurrection, and ascension–but he is not God.
-I believe this viewpoint helps people to appreciate Jesus more for overcoming temptation, rejection, and suffering, and it exalts the so-called “forgotten Father” as the only true God and thus the Almighty.
+This book focuses primarily on critical biblical texts as to whether or not they identify Jesus as God.
+I present Jesus as everything the post-apostolic, institutional church has proclaimed about him–his virgin birth, miracles, atoning death, resurrection, and ascension–but he is not God.
+I believe this viewpoint helps people appreciate Jesus more for his overcoming of temptation, rejection, and suffering, and this viewpoint exalts the so-called “forgotten Father” as the only true God who alone is The Almighty.